kata-containers/documentation/install/ubuntu-installation-guide.md

    $ sudo -E apt-get update
    $ sudo -E apt-get -y install kata-runtime kata-proxy kata-shim
    ```

+ * Using snaps

+    Install Kata Containers using `snap install kata-containers --classic`.

 2. Decide which container manager to use and select the corresponding link that follows: